 In an emergency call 999 and ask for Police, Fire, or Ambulance.
 Calls are free from any phone but should only be made in real emergencies.

 The international dialling code for Cardiff is 00 44 29.
 Directory enquiries can be contacted on 118 500.

-The main Post Office in Cardiff is inside the WH Smith store on Queen Street.
-It is open Monday-Saturday 8.00-18.00 and Sunday 11.00-15.00.
+The main Post Office in Cardiff is inside the WHSmith store on Queen Street.
+It is open Monday-Saturday 8am-6pm and Sunday 11am-3pm.
 There are no post collections or deliveries on Sundays.

-Most banks in Cardiff city centre are open Monday-Friday 9.00-17.00 with many closing earlier on Saturdays.
+Most banks in Cardiff city centre are open Monday-Friday 9:30am-4:30pm, with many open until lunchtime on Saturdays.

 You can change currency at the Post Office inside the WH Smith store on Queen Street.
 At the St Mary Street Post Office you can change your home currency into pound sterling but the only foreign currency they can provide is Euros.

-Bureau de change services are also available at:
+Bureau de change services are also available at, the various branches of:

 - Marks & Spencer

 - Early May Bank Holiday – Usually first Monday in May